 The year in review

-In December 2019, Argentina enacted Law No. 27,541, the Social Solidarity and Productive Reactivation Law, which introduced amendments to income tax, the tax on personal assets and the tax on debits and credits and further created a new tax on the purchase of foreign currency or goods, and other transactions (called Impuesto PAIS) applicable on transactions carried out by residents abroad.
+In December 2019, Argentina enacted the Social Solidarity and Productive Reactivation Law No. 27,541, which introduced amendments to income tax, the tax on personal assets and the tax on debits and credits.
+It further created a new tax (Impuesto PAIS) on the purchase of foreign currency or goods and other transactions applicable on transactions carried out by residents abroad.

 Risk allocation and management

-As mentioned in Section I, the Argentine project finance sector is no stranger to financial and political risks.
-Politically, Argentina has been stable, with some exceptions, for the past few decades; economically, it has experienced both surging growth and daunting setbacks.
-Therefore, while political risks are minor, Argentina's recent economic history has left a legacy of regulations that continue to dramatically affect project finance and construction contracts.
+The project finance sector in Argentina must be aware of political and financial hazards.
+Politically, Argentina has been stable, with some exceptions, for the past few decades, and economically it has experienced both surging growth and daunting setbacks; therefore, while political risks are minor, Argentina's recent economic history has left a legacy of regulations that, along with the lack of predictability, continue to significantly affect project finance and construction contracts.

 Security and collateral

-As in other parts of the world, security interests in Argentina can be obtained through pledges and security assignments, and be ensconced in trusts or tucked into mortgages.
+As in other parts of the world, security interests in Argentina can be obtained through pledges and security assignments and be established in trusts or tucked into mortgages.

 Argentina has a two-tiered system of ordinary and registered pledges.
-The ordinary pledge functions as one would expect: the debtor physically transfers the pledged property into the possession of the creditor or into the custody of a third party.
-Unlike the previous Civil Code, which required a creditor to sell an asset in a court-administered auction, disclaiming self-help remedies to foreclose on a pledge, the new Unified Civil and Commercial Code does not require necessarily a court-ordered foreclosure procedure, since it enables the parties to agree on the creditor keeping the pledged property if a default occurs, as well as on a private sale of the asset.
+In the ordinary pledge, the debtor physically transfers the pledged property into the possession of the creditor or into the custody of a third party.
+The Code does not necessarily require a court-ordered foreclosure procedure, since it enables the parties to agree on the creditor keeping the pledged property if a default occurs, as well as on a private sale of the asset.
 If nothing is specified in the contract, the creditor can choose from any of the possibilities foreseen in the Code.

 Trusts, security assignments and mortgages round out the various forms of security interests.
 Crucially, when property is placed in a trust, the secured assets are protected from the prying fingers of a debtor's other creditors.
-Argentina expressly regulated trusts in 1995 with the enactment of Trust Law No. 24,441, imbuing trusts with one key quality: limited liability for the trustee.
-Moreover, the Trust Law also establishes that trust property will be treated separately from property belonging to either the trustee or the trustor.
-Largely because of these two protections, trusts have become a popular component of project finance transactions in Argentina since the Trust Law was enacted.
+Argentina expressly regulated trusts in 1995 with the enactment of Trust Law No. 24,441, which imbues trusts with one key quality: limited liability for the trustee.
+The Trust Law also establishes that trust property will be treated separately from property belonging to either the trustee or the trustor.
+These two protections have led to trusts becoming a popular component of project finance transactions in Argentina since the Trust Law was enacted.

-Notwithstanding this, the new Unified Civil and Commercial Code has amended a significant majority of the legislation applicable to international transactions, including the Trust Law.
-However, the key components of this law remain unchanged.
 Security assignments share some characteristics with trusts, but differ in that assigned assets are generally limited to rights or credits.
 Trusts are free from this limitation, and can encompass most forms of assets, including movable property and real estate.
-Mortgages, for their part, grant security interests over real estate, ships and aircraft, and usually secure the principal amount plus accrued interest.
+Mortgages, for their part, grant security interests over real estate, ships and aircraft and usually secure the principal amount plus accrued interest.
 Created by means of a notarised deed, a mortgage only becomes valid in relation to third parties once it is registered with the public real estate registry in the jurisdiction in which the property lies.

 Bonds and insurance

-In accordance with the Public Works Law, contractors are required to deposit 1 per cent of the total cost of a project to submit their proposal and must maintain their tender within the time limit set on the basis of this tender.
-Pursuant to this regulation, this deposit may be made using one of the following methods: cash, certified cheque, public debt securities issued by the federal or provincial government, bank guarantee, surety insurance or demand note.
+In accordance with the Public Works Law, contractors are required to deposit 1 per cent of the total cost of a project to submit their proposal and must maintain their tender within the time limit set based on this tender.
+The deposit may be made using one of the following methods: cash, certified cheque, public debt securities issued by the federal or provincial government, bank guarantee, surety insurance or demand note.

 Enforcement of security and bankruptcy proceedings

-Mortgages are foreclosed through either a summary proceeding in court that ends with a public auction of the property, or a speedier, more simplified process in which the creditor can assume a greater role.
-In a traditional judicial proceeding, the property is sold to the highest bidder at auction (the lender is permitted to bid on the property as well), as long as the debtor does not offer any successful defences.
-After the sale, the proceeds are deposited in a bank under court order and the creditor's claim is satisfied against those proceeds.
+Mortgages are foreclosed through either summary proceedings in court that end with a public auction of the property, or a speedier, more simplified process in which the creditor can assume a greater role.
+In traditional judicial proceedings, the property is sold to the highest bidder at auction (the lender is permitted to bid on the property as well) as long as the debtor does not offer any successful defences.
+After the sale, the proceeds are deposited in a bank under court order, and the creditor's claim is satisfied against those proceeds.
 This traditional foreclosure process can take anywhere from one to two years from start to finish.

-Certain environmental legislation specifically prescribes criminal penalties for environmental transgressions (e.g., the National Hazardous Wastes Law No. 24,051 and the Buenos Aires Special Wastes Law No. 11,720 hold representatives of companies liable for environmental damage caused by the activities of their companies, to the extent of their participation in the action).
+Certain environmental legislation specifically prescribes criminal penalties for environmental transgressions (e.g., the national Hazardous Waste Law No. 24,051 and the Buenos Aires Special Waste Law No. 11,720 hold representatives of companies liable for environmental damage caused by the activities of their companies, to the extent of their participation in the action).
 Further, some courts have invoked Section 200 of the Criminal Code regarding crimes against public health to sanction people who release hazardous substances into the environment.
 Otherwise, administrative sanctions, injunctive relief or civil penalties usually accompany environmental offences.

 PPP and other public procurement methods

-Public-private partnerships (PPPs) have not been as popular in Argentina as in other Latin American countries in the past decade, though the country already had regulations regarding PPP such as those provided in Decree 967/05 and Decree 966/05 of 'Private Initiative'.
+Public-private partnerships (PPPs) have not been as popular in Argentina as in other Latin American countries in the past decade, although the country already had regulations regarding PPP, such as those provided in Decree 967/05 and Decree 966/05 on private initiatives.

-However, Decree 967/05 was abolished by Law No. 27,328, which was enacted in 2016 and establishes the terms and conditions for PPPs, and in February 2017, the Executive issued Decree 118/2017, implementing Law 27,328.
-This legislation governs PPPs at the federal level and was implemented in anticipation of the significant increase in investment in infrastructure that is expected in the next few years.
+Decree 967/05 was abolished by Law No. 27,328, which was enacted in 2016.
+The Law establishes the terms and conditions for PPPs.
+In February 2017, the president issued Decree 118/2017, implementing Law 27,328.
+This legislation governs PPPs at the federal level and was implemented in anticipation of the significant increase in investment in infrastructure that was expected in the next few years.

-PPPs have not had the impact since 2018 that was expected.
-The previous government therefore established a trust by which PPPs would be implemented, which was created by Decree 153/2018.
-The aim of the trust is to ensure transparency and integrity in the execution of PPP contracts, considering especially the 'Notebook' case, which is being investigated before the federal courts and involves incidences of corruption relating to the public works and construction industry under the previous administration.
+Notwithstanding the above, PPPs have not had the impact that was expected.
+The previous government therefore established a trust under which PPPs would be implemented, which was created by Decree 153/2018.
+The aim of the trust was to ensure transparency and integrity in the execution of PPP contracts, especially considering the Notebook case, which is still being investigated before the federal courts and involves incidences of corruption relating to the public works and construction industry under the administration of 2015.